-First in a two-course sequence for PhD students in their first year.
-The intersection of education with philosophy, sociology, anthropology, and economics, including theoretical foundations, research perspectives and leading research on education.
+First in a two-semester sequence for first-year PhD students.
+Focus on intersections of education with philosophy, sociology, anthropology, and economics, including theoretical foundations, research perspectives, and leading research on education.
 Restricted to doctoral students.

 SEHD 8201.
 Foundations of Education II.
 3 Credits.

-Second in a two-course sequence.
-Integration of research foundations as related to relevant cross-disciplinary research topics.
-Focus on social science research design, applied examples, and the methodologies employed.
+Second in a two-semester sequence.
+Focus on integration of research foundations in relevant cross-disciplinary research topics, with an emphasis on social science research design, applied examples, and the methodologies employed.
 Restricted to doctoral students.
 Prerequisites: SEHD 8200.

 SEHD 8998.
 Pre-Dissertation Seminar.
 3 Credits.